 In literary nonfiction, no form is quite as complicated as the lyric essay.
 Lyrical essays explore the elements of poetry and creative nonfiction in complex and experimental ways, combining the subject matter of autobiography with poetry’s figurative devices and musicality of language.

 For both poets and creative nonfiction writers, lyric essays are a gold standard of experimentation and language, but conquering the form takes lots of practice.
-Let’s break down this challenging CNF form and why it might benefit your next creative project.
+What is a lyric essay, and how do you write one?
+Let’s break down this challenging CNF form, with lyric essay examples, before examining how you might approach it yourself.

 What is a lyric essay?